liferay/liferay-docs/develop/tutorials/articles/240-javascript-module-loaders/03-using-external-libraries.markdown

 (as is the case for many plugins) or load the library as a browser global, you can use the following steps:

-1. Add a `<script>` tag with the following content, before loading your module:
+1. Add a `<script>` tag with the following content before loading your module:

         <script>
             define._amd = define.amd;